pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 Some packages, particularly in the scientific Python ecosystem, require dependencies that are not written in Python.
 Conda was created to support distribution of tools that have code written in both Python and languages other than Python.
 :::

-## Support your conda users with environment.yml files
+## Support conda users with environment.yml files

 The above workflow assumes that you want to publish your package on PyPI.
 And then you plan to publish to conda-forge (optionally), [by submitting a recipe using grayskull](https://www.pyopensci.org/python-package-guide/package-structure-code/publish-python-package-pypi-conda.html).